Regiments of the Malta Garrison 100th (Prince of Wales' Royal Canadians)

 In 1875, the 100th became the recognised successor of a previous 100th Regiment of Foot, which had been raised in Ireland in 1804 and disbanded in 1818, after 13 years service in Canada.

-On 1 July 1881, the 100th (Prince of Wales' Royal Canadian) Regiment of Foot merged with The 109th (Bombay Infantry) Regiment to form the First Battalion of The Prince of Wales' Leinster Regiment (Royal Canadians).
-The 109th became the Second Battalion.
+On 1 July 1881, the 100th (Prince of Wales' Royal Canadian) Regiment of Foot merged with The 109th (Bombay Infantry) Regiment to form The 1st Battalion The Prince of Wales' Leinster Regiment (Royal Canadians).
+The 109th became The 2nd Battalion.

 The Prince of Wales' Leinster Regiment (Royal Canadians) was disbanded in April 1922, following the creation of the Irish Republic.